hailiang-wang/mark-markdown-up/README.m.md

 ## Installation and Usage

-Currently, you'll need to download the source code from [GitHub][repo] or clone the repository, and the run the installation script manually.

     pip install markup-markdown

+To download the source code, navigate to [GitHub Repo](https://github.com/hailiang-wang/markup-markdown)

 There are two components to the project: a Python module, `markup`, and a Python script that acts as a simple command line interface to the module,